Lillard scores 50, Blazers rally past Pelicans 125-124

 Nickeil Alexander-Walker had 20 points, including six 3-pointers, off the bench for New Orleans.
 His 3 midway through the final quarter stretched the Pelicans’ lead to 112-96.

-But Gary Trent Jr.’s 3-pointer pulled the Blazers to within 117-113 with 3:30 left in the game.
+But Gary Trent Jr.’s 3-pointer pulled the Blazers to within 117-113 with 3:30 left.
 Lillard added a 3 to make it a one-point game.

 Eric Bledsoe answered with a 3 for New Orleans, but Carmelo Anthony’s jumper kept it close.
 Williamson’s layup made it 122-118 with just over a minute to go.

-After Lillard’s layup and a free throw, Williamson made another layup.
-But Lillard was fouled and made both his shots, and with 4.2 second left the Blazers got the ball with the Pelicans hanging on to a 124-123 lead.
+After Lillard and Williamson traded layups, Lillard was fouled and made both his shots.
+With 4.2 seconds left the Blazers got the ball with the Pelicans hanging on to a 124-123 lead.

 Bledsoe fouled Lillard, who made both his shots to put Portland up 125-124 with 1.2 seconds left.
-Williamson’s layup at the other end at the buzzer was missed the mark.
+Williamson’s turnaround hook at the other end at the buzzer missed the mark.

+“I got to my spot and drew a foul and that was game,” Lillard said.

+“I mean, we just didn’t play the way we played the whole game, like we were trying to run the clock out,” Pelicans coach Stan Van Gundy said.
+“We talked about that before: We’ve got to get the ball down the floor and play the game.
+And we did not do it.”

-CJ McCollum, who was out with a fractured left foot, returned and finished with 10 points in 27 minutes.
+CJ McCollum, who was out with a fractured left foot, returned and finished with 10 points in 27 minutes for the Blazers.
 McCollum was averaging a career-best 26.7 points, as well as five assists, when he was injured during a game against the Atlanta Hawks on Jan.
 16.

 McCollum started, but coach Terry Stotts said before the game that his minutes would be limited.
 The Blazers were still awaiting the return of Jusuf Nurkic, who fractured his wrist during a January game